go-ping/ping/CONTIBUTING.md

 $ git push <FORK> <BRANCH_NAME>
 ```

-Open a pull request in the main `go-ping/ping` repository.
-Also, please remember to describe the purpose of this PR and attach related issues.
+Open a [new pull request](https://github.com/go-ping/ping/compare) in the main `go-ping/ping` repository.
+Please describe the purpose of your PR and remember link it to any related issues.

-*Rebase your feature branch if necessary.
-Maintainers might ask you to squash the commits.*
+*We may ask you to rebase your feature branch or squash the commits in order to keep the history clean.*

 ## Development Guides

 - Run `make style vet test` before committing your changes.
+- Document your logic in code comments.
 - Add tests for bug fixes and new features.
+- Use UNIX-style (LF) line endings.
+- End every file with a single blank line.
+- Use the UTF-8 character set.